 The Power of Social Media Customer Service: Are You Doing Enough?

 Social media customer service has caught a lot of traction these days.
 It’s a one-of-a-kind strategy that wasn’t pushed by the companies but by the consumers.
 Consumers vehemently wanted the brands to take cognizance of their brand interaction and preferred to do so for more than one reason.
 We take a look at this new disruption in the world of customer service and try to understand what has led to such an upsurge of this trend.

 According to Harvard Business Review, 86% of Fortune 500 companies are on Twitter, 87% are on Facebook and 97% are on LinkedIn.
 Whether small, medium, or big, all companies have started incorporating social media for branding these days.
 The whole world is going digital and it’s an obvious strategy to mark your presence in this digital world.

 Provide Service Where Your Customers Are

 Online product launches, social media posts, company blogs are some of the most common digital strategies used by organizations.
 They usually position their brands on social media to gain visibility.
-But they seem to overlook its potential to provide prompt customer service.
+But they seem to overlook its potential to provide prompt customer support service.
 Instead of using social media just for promotions, they must leverage its potential as a channel for two-way communication between consumers and brands.
 About 90% of the consumers surveyed by the Q2 2016 Sprout Social Index Report, have interacted with brands on social media and prefer to do so.
 Hence, it’s clear as glass that consumers want customer service verticals to adopt new-age social media platforms.

 Though there are very few organizations who realize this there are also the likes of Domino’s who have gone a step further and introduced service features such as ‘Tweet-to-order’ wherein customers can tweet their orders to Domino’s.
 Not only will this strategy reduce the time taken to place an order but will also help in getting more business, consequently, as constant order tweets will reinforce the brand and entice customers to order from Domino’s.